0glabs/0g-vc/README.md

    yarn build
    yarn setup
    ```
    This process may take 10 to 20 minutes or even longer, depending on your CPU performance.
+It may also consume a large amount of memory.

 - **Running Example Code:**
   To run the [example code](./src/bin/example.rs), especially if you wish to enable CUDA features, compile the project using the following command: